Is there still passion in your marriage?

-The above excerpt is another reason why sex/passion outside of marriage isn't a good idea.
+The above excerpt is another reason why sex or passion outside of marriage isn't a good idea.
 Before getting married you shouldn't be suppressing the areas of your brain responsible for critical thinking – this would be shutting down important “warning signs”!
 You don't want the “love is blind” component or the extra bonding that passion brings until you're sure this is the right person to spend the rest of your life with.

 Another excerpt later in the article:

 Unless you're perfectly fine with a ho-hum relationship (and I suppose some people are), don't brush it off as “it's just not there.”
 Don't let what everyone — and what research — dictates as a time cap on passion become a self-fulfilling prophecy.
 You can stay passionately mad about each other.
 It just takes work!”
 Read the rest of the article.